 The IT-Support Chat Status Quo – It’s a Minority Channel

-While some organizations now offer chat as an alternative access and communication channel for IT support, both chat availability and end-user adoption lag a long way behind the telephone, email, and even self-service channels.
+While some organizations now offer chat as an alternative access and communication channel for IT support, both availability and end-user adoption lag a long way behind the telephone, email, and even self-service channels.

 This is explained in a blog by Jonathan Munn called “The Power of Chat for IT Support” which includes that:

-- In North America, the HDI 2016 Technical Support Practices & Salaries report backs the relatively low level of chat availability – with chat offered by 38% of support centers, although up from 32% in 2015 (the telephone channel is 87% and email is 85% in 2016).
+- In North America, the HDI 2016 Technical Support Practices & Salaries report backs the relatively low level of chat availability – with this offered by 38% of support centers, although up from 32% in 2015 (the telephone channel is 87% and email is 85% in 2016).

 - In the UK, the Service Desk Institute (SDI) 2015 Service Desk Benchmarking Report has chat availability at just 21%.
 And even with 100% growth in the two years since the data was collected it would still be at less than half the level of telephone and email channels (at 100% and 93% respectively).